SeaAhead and New England Aquarium now welcoming new applicants for BlueSwell Incubator program

 Program helps fund startups focused on ocean sustainability solutions

 BOSTON, MASS.
-(May 20, 2021) – Following an exciting inaugural cohort, SeaAhead, Inc. and the New England Aquarium are pleased to open the application period for the next cohort of the BlueSwell Incubator program, a first of its kind program in the Northeast focused on supporting early stage entrepreneurship in bluetech.
+(May 2, 2022) – Following two exciting cohorts, SeaAhead, Inc. and the New England Aquarium are pleased to open the application period for the next cohort of the BlueSwell Incubator program, a first of its kind program in the Northeast focused on supporting early stage entrepreneurship in bluetech.

 BlueSwell is designed to help with the creation and growth of startups that have the potential for significant impact on ocean sustainability and global resilience.
-The incubator, which officially launched in June 2020 as a partnership between SeaAhead and the New England Aquarium, focuses on bridging the gaps between innovators, ocean experts, industries, and the venture community.
-BlueSwell leverages SeaAhead’s bluetech domain expertise, network, and experience in building companies, and the Aquarium’s five decades as a global leader in ocean conservation research and as a trusted steward to the oceans.
+The incubator, which is a partnership between SeaAhead and the New England Aquarium, focuses on bridging the gaps between innovators, ocean experts, industries, and the venture community.
+BlueSwell leverages SeaAhead’s bluetech domain expertise, network, and experience in building companies and the Aquarium’s five decades as a global leader in ocean conservation research and as a trusted steward to the oceans.
+Aquarium scientists offer their expertise to the entrepreneurs who are creating businesses that solve the ocean’s most pressing problems.

-Six startups were selected for the first BlueSwell cohort, which took place from November 2020 through April 2021.
-The program provides teams with (1) $35,000 of funding to get their organizations off the ground, (2) access to leaders from industry, investment, academia, government, and NGOs, (3) a cohort of peer companies to learn from, and (4) mentorship and a curriculum designed to improve their leadership skills and business acumen.
-The teams from Cohort I include AKUA, a company creating food from ocean-farmed kelp, and Hydronet, which aims to build and operate high-speed Wi-Fi communication networks underwater.
-The group has now already collectively raised over $3 million to scale their startups, and four have pilots either underway or set to launch in early 2021.
+Seven startups graduated from BlueSwell’s second cohort, which took place from October 2021 through March 2022.
+The program provides teams with $50,000 of funding, an increase from $35,000 for the previous two cohorts, to get their organizations off the ground; access to leaders from industry, investment, academia, government, and NGOs; a cohort of peer companies to learn from; and mentorship and a curriculum designed to improve their leadership skills and business acumen.
+The teams from Cohort I and II have collectively raised over $9.6 million dollars since they joined the Incubator.

-Applications opened for the program’s second cohort on May 20, 2021 and will close on July 1, 2021 at 5 p.m.
+Applications opened for the program’s third cohort on May 2, 2022 and will close on July 8, 2022 at 5 p.m.
 ET.
-A webinar will be held on June 3 to review the program and application process.
+A webinar will be held on May 10 to review the program and application process.
 Please see the website for more information.
-The BlueSwell program is free to the selected entrepreneurs, which is made possible by sponsoring foundations, public sector entities, companies, and individuals that prioritize the ocean as a source of solutions, including the US Department of Energy’s Water Power Technologies Office, the U.S. Economic Development Agency, Orsted, the Massachusetts Clean Energy Center, the Massachusetts Tech Collaborative, Cambridge Innovation Center, Giant Shoulders and Goodwin Proctor.
+The BlueSwell program is made possible by sponsoring foundations, public sector entities, companies, and individuals that prioritize the ocean as a source of solutions, including the US Department of Energy’s Water Power Technologies Office, the U.S. Economic Development Agency, Orsted, the Massachusetts Clean Energy Center, the Massachusetts Tech Collaborative, Builders Vision, Cambridge Innovation Center, Giant Shoulders, Foley Hoag, Wolf & Company, Freeport Metrics and Goodwin Proctor.

 Pam Bechtold Snyder – email@example.com, 617-686-5068